Evaluating LLM-Contaminated Crowdsourcing Data Without Ground Truth: Introduction

-Theoretically, we identify the conditions under which our mechanism maintains information monotonicity under two regimes: (1) for any form of cheating strategy and (2) for a subset of practical cheating strategies, which we refer to as naive strategies.
-Under a naive strategy, rather than reporting honestly on all assigned tasks, the agent sometimes reports noise (random reporting) or copies the LLM output, thereby mixing high-effort signals with uninformative signals.
-To achieve information monotonicity in the general case, we require that for any two workers $i$ and $j$, $Z_i$ (the cheap signal of $i$) is approximately uncorrelated with both $X_j$ (the high-effort signal of $j$) and $Z_j$ (the cheap signal of $j$), once we condition on $Z$ (see Assumptions \ref{assm:ZandY} and \ref{assm:Z1andZ2}).
-For naive strategies, a weaker condition suffices: conditioning on $Z$, the correlation between high-effort signals $(X_i, X_j)$ is stronger than the correlation between either $(Z_i, X_j)$ or $(Z_i, Z_j)$ on average (see \cref{assm:tvd}).
+Theoretically, we identify the conditions under which our mechanism maintains information monotonicity under two regimes: (1) for any form of manipulation strategy and (2) for a subset of practical cheating strategies, which we refer to as \emph{lazy-reporting} strategies.
+A lazy-reporting strategy, for instance, includes blindly relying on LLM on a fraction of the tasks while answering the rest truthfully.
+To achieve information monotonicity in the general case, for an arbitrary pair of workers, $i$'s cheap signal $Z_i$ has to be approximately uncorrelated with $j$'s high-effort signal $X_j$ and their cheap signal $Z_j$, conditioned on $Z$ (Assumptions \ref{assm:ZandY} and \ref{assm:Z1andZ2}).
+For lazy-reporting strategies, a weaker condition suffices: conditioning on $Z$, the correlation between high-effort signals $(X_i, X_j)$ is stronger than the correlation between both $(Z_i, X_j)$ and $(Z_i, Z_j)$ (\cref{assm:tvd}).

 Empirically, we test our assumptions using two subjective labeling datasets and five types of commonly used LLMs.
 Our findings show that human responses consistently exhibit stronger correlations than LLM-generated responses when samples of $Z$ and $Z_i$ originate from the same model, supporting the validity of \cref{assm:tvd}.
 However, the correlations between independent samples of LLMs responses are usually non-zero, suggesting that Assumptions \ref{assm:ZandY} and \ref{assm:Z1andZ2} are too strong to hold in practice.
-This implies that it is feasible to use peer prediction to detect cheating with naive strategies, but detecting arbitrary cheating --- where agents choose to cheat even after seeing the high-effort signal --- may require substantial ground truth verifications.
-Finally, under scenarios where \cref{assm:tvd} holds, we simulate cheating agents and evaluate the effectiveness of our method in identifying them.
-Echoing our theoretical insights, we show that our approach has the most robust performance on mixed crowds compared with all the baselines.
+Finally, under scenarios where \cref{assm:tvd} holds, we evaluate the effectiveness of our method in detecting low-effort agents.
+Echoing our theoretical insights, we show that our approach has the most robust performance on mixed crowd compared with all the baselines.